mlzdev/ethergroups/DOCUMENTATION.md

 	If you get any warnings or recommendations, fix them before moving on.

 6. Copy `app/config/parameters.yml.dist` to `app/config/parameters.yml` and modify it, to fit you installation
+	* database: we use `pdo_mysql`, you can have a look [here](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html) for other databases
+	* locale: this is the default locale, symfony should use
+	* secret: This is a secret code, symfony uses to prevent bots from filling out forms. you can generate one [here](https://tools.brain-tower.com/en/security/passwordgenerator?template=symfony-secret)
+	* ldap.data.provider: You ldap config
+	* etherpadlite apikey: found in the `APIKEY.txt` on your etherpad lite server
+	* forgotpasswordurl: The url the link for "Forgot your password?" should point to

 7. Change dir permissions of `app/cache`, `app/logs` & `web/uploads` to your webservers user:group